• Skip to primary navigation

 Agar agar requires more prep to use and may produce a more dense texture.
 Unflavored gelatin is often used as a substitute for agar agar, but isn’t vegan friendly.

-Use this in a 1:1 ratio for a xanthan gum replacement.
+Use this ingredient in a 1:1 ratio as a xanthan gum replacement.

 Guidelines for using xanthan gum